kinode-dao/kinode-book/src/login.md

 Let's get onto the live network!

-These directions are particular to the Uqbar alpha release.
+These directions are particular to the Nectar OS alpha release.
 Joining the network will become significantly easier on subsequent releases.

-Note: While Uqbar will eventually post identities to Optimism, the alpha release uses the Ethereum Sepolia testnet.
+Note: While Nectar will eventually post identities to Optimism, the alpha release uses the Ethereum Sepolia testnet.

 ## Creating an Alchemy Account

 Alchemy is used as an [Ethereum RPC endpoint](#acquiring-an-rpc-api-key) and as a [faucet for Sepolia testnet ETH](#aside-acquiring-sepolia-testnet-eth).
-An Ethereum RPC endpoint and Sepolia ETH are required to send and receive Ethereum transactions that support the Uqbar identity system.
+An Ethereum RPC endpoint and Sepolia ETH are required to send and receive Ethereum transactions that support the Nectar identity system.
 If you do not already have one, register an [Alchemy account](https://www.alchemy.com/).
 The account is free and requires only an email address for registration.

-## Starting the Uqbar node
+## Starting the Nectar node

-Start an Uqbar node using the binary acquired in the [previous section](./install.md).
+Start an Nectar node using the binary acquired in the [previous section](./install.md).
 Locating the binary on your system, run:

 ```bash